Cross functional teams / Matrix Management / Virtual Teams

 Academic research supports this approach.
 Studies show that relevance strongly moderates fatigue, engagement, and perceived meeting effectiveness.

 This is not about exclusion.
-It is about respecting time, attention, and expertise and it requires specific effective meetings skills.
+It is about respecting time, attention, and expertise and it requires specific effective facilitation skills.

 Unnecessary participants often make up 10% of meeting attendees.
 You probably already know who they are.
 If not start by challenging the people who never contribute.

-How do we improve the quality of our meetings?
+How do we improve the quality of the ones that remain?

 We are left with a day per week of necessary meetings; we should be able to improve these by a further 10% of more.